TristanRobitaille/engsci-thesis/readme.md

 ### RTL
 For RTL verification, we use `verilator` and `CocoTB`.
 These are installed when building the Docker container.\
 You can inspect dumpfiles with `gtkwave`.
-Install the program with Homebrew: `brew install --cask gtkwave`.\
+Install the program with Homebrew: `brew install --HEAD randomplum/gtkwave/gtkwave`.\
+Run GTKWave with `gtkwave <dump file>`.

 ### LaTeX
 To compile LaTeX documents, we use `latexmk`.
 We also need `biber` and `texlive`.
 To generate pretty EPS plots, we use the Python package `SciencePlots`.